Now streaming on:

 An early sequence shows Khalil Gibran Muhammad, director of Harlem’s Schomburg Center for Research in Black Culture, speaking to a crowd at Macomb’s Bridge branch, a quarter mile north of the main branch on 42nd Street (the one with the lions).
 Muhammad talks for a while about the lived experience of poverty in communities of color.
 Then he segues into a freewheeling gripe session about how state-approved textbooks oversimplify or distort history.
 This same film shows celebrities, including rock stars Elvis Costello and Patti Smith and essayist Ta-Nehisi Coates, visiting major branches to speak to crowds.
 We also meet an author in a small lecture hall who notes that, while there are countless books and films about the first wave of European Jewish migrants settling on the Lower East Side of Manhattan, there aren’t nearly as many about the second generation, which deserted urban centers for the suburbs after World War II, taking their culture with them.
 This morphs into a slide show about the Jewish deli as cultural center.
 The photos cover the first half of the 20th century.

 I’m pretty sure the author described in that last bit is Ted Merwin, and the book is Pastrami on Rye: An Overstuffed History of the Jewish Deli in America.
-I say “pretty sure” because Wiseman doesn’t identify people with title cards like 99% of documentarians.
-Some consider this an irritating affectation, but it’s part of Wiseman’s method.
-His films encourage viewers to consider what’s happening right in front of your eyes, at that moment, then jump way back, putting that moment in a big-picture context.
+I say “pretty sure” because Wiseman doesn’t identify people with title cards, like 99% of documentarians.
+Some consider this an affectation, but it’s part of Wiseman’s method.
+His films encourage you to consider what’s happening right in front of you, at that moment, then jump way back, putting that moment in context.

-This is not one of Wiseman’s most meticulously structured recent works.
+"Ex Libris" is not one of Wiseman’s tight, sharply focused works.
+It's sprawling and digressive, seemingly by design.
 It’s not as searing and revelatory as his two “Domestic Violence” documentaries set in shelters for battered women, as compact and intimate as his 2010 classic “Boxing Gym,” or as symphonic as “In Jackson Heights,” a portrait of a Queens neighborhood that bears favorable comparison to “Our Town” and “Berlin: Symphony of a Great City.”
-There are extended sections where the film just seems to give itself over to whomever’s onscreen, fixating on them like library patrons who ought to be moving along but can’t bear to tear themselves away from a particular speaker, coffee table book, or vintage magazine. (“Ex Libris” seems to acknowledge that Wiseman’s approach here might not be everyone’s cup of tea: there are regular cutaways to people texting, zoning out, even napping.)
+There are long sections where the film just seems to give itself over to whatever person happens to be onscreen, fixating on them like library patrons who miss appointments because they got immersed in an old magazine or randomly chosen coffee table book. (“Ex Libris” seems to acknowledge that Wiseman’s approach here might not be everyone’s cup of tea: there are regular cutaways to people texting, zoning out, even napping.)

-Most importantly, “Ex Libris” is filled with cool stuff that you’ll want to tell other people about.
-I still haven’t gotten over learning about how, in the pre-Internet days, illustrators might go to the library and say, “I need pictures of dogs in motion, for a magazine illustration I’m supposed to draw,” and a clerk would go, um, fetch a file containing said images: like Google, but with people.
+“Ex Libris” is also filled with cool stuff that you’ll want to tell other people about.
+I still haven’t gotten over learning about how, in the pre-Internet days, an commercial artist might go to the library and say, “I need pictures of dogs in motion, for a magazine illustration I’m supposed to draw,” and a clerk would go to a storage area and pull out a folder: Google with live human beings.
 This is not a hypothetical description, by the way.
 Wiseman makes sure to give you close-ups of images in the dog file.
-There’s a whole other movie in there, one of dozens in this endearing shaggy dog of a documentary.
+There’s a whole other movie in that scene—one of dozens in an endearing shaggy dog of a documentary.